Obsidian-OS/installer/README.md

 # ObsidianOS Installer

+*Note: This installer has been rewritten in C++ since the commit @461400dea457886cf1715d65b5838dd77b725183*

 This repository contains the graphical installer for ObsidianOS, an A/B GNU/Linux distribution based on Arch.
-This installer is built using PySide6 and provides a user-friendly interface to guide you through the installation process.
+This installer is built using Qt and C++ and provides a user-friendly interface to guide you through the installation process.
 Comes with [ObsidianOS KDE](https://github.com/Obsidian-OS/archiso-plasma) and [ObsidianOS COSMIC](https://github.com/Obsidian-OS/archiso-cosmic).

 ## Screenshots
 *Note: These colors and icons come from the KDE theme I'm using, doesn't represent how it looks in the ISO image*